-Thereby, the Kochen-Specker theorem does not explicitly identify certain particular observables which violate one or more of these prerequisites.
-Indeed, the Kochen-Specker theorem was not designed to actually locate the particular observable(s) which would violate the assumptions.
-This is not seen as a deficiency of the theorem, because its content suffices for the many (mostly metaphysical) purposes it has been designed for and applies to.
+Thereby, the Kochen-Specker theorem does not explicitly identify certain particular observables which violate one or more of these presuppositions.
+Indeed, the Kochen-Specker theorem has not been designed to actually locate the particular observable(s) which would violate the assumptions.
+This is not seen as a deficiency of the theorem, because its content suffices for the many (mostly metaphysical) purposes it has been designed for and applied to.